Gaweph/three-typescript-starter/README.md

 A local version will now be running on [localhost:1234](http://localhost:1234).

-### Helpers
+## Helpers & Tools

-This template provides some paterns, such as `modelHelpers` and `lightsHelper`.
+This template provides some patterns such as the `modelHelpers` and `lightsHelper` files.

 It also provides some useful tools:

 ```typescript